Why Goats?

 There’s also a sense of accountability and stewardship that comes with working inside a registered herd.
 These animals carry the history of the Oberhasli breed, decades of careful breeding and selection.
 Keeping records, submitting registrations, and improving each generation isn’t about chasing ribbons; it’s about preserving and continuously improving something worth keeping.

 Whichever way you decide is right for you, let me just impart this one thing.
-Start with bottle raised.
+Start with bottle raised if you can.
 Dam raised can be hard to tame if they've not been handled, but bottle babies will be in your pocket.
 Which might be annoying at times, but it really makes them so much easier to handle and train if they already trust you.

 Why Oberhasli

-When we started searching for the right dairy breed, we wanted milk that tasted close to cow’s milk.
-Smooth, clean, and naturally sweet.
-The Oberhasli’s reputation for mild flavor is what caught our attention first.
-After milking our own, we think that reputation undersells it.
-Oberhasli milk isn’t just similar to cow milk, it’s better.
-It’s lighter, crisper, and has no “goaty” aftertaste, as long as we keep up with minerals.
-Even on hot days or after chilling.
-Gem and Iris, two of our does, consistently give milk so fresh and mild it’s nearly indistinguishable from cream-top cow milk straight from the bottle.
+When we started searching for the right dairy breed, we were looking for milk with a smooth, clean, and naturally mild character.
+The Oberhasli’s reputation for a gentle profile is what first caught our attention.
+After milking our own, we’ve found that reputation doesn’t quite do them justice.
+Their milk is lighter, crisp, and lacks the strong “goaty” aftertaste often associated with some breeds.
+Especially when mineral balance is maintained.
+Even on hot days or after chilling, Gem and Iris, two of our does, consistently produce milk that is fresh, mild, and well-balanced.

-The production is nothing to shrug at either.
-One of our foundation does, Daisy, peaks at nearly a gallon and a half a day, with Gem holding steady at about a gallon, and Iris, as a yearling first freshener, coming in around three-quarters of a gallon daily.
-That’s more than enough for a family’s daily use and still leaves room for cheesemaking, soap, and bottle babies.
+Production is nothing to overlook either.
+One of our foundation does, Daisy, peaks at nearly a gallon and a half per day, with Gem holding steady at about a gallon, and Iris, as a yearling first freshener, coming in around three-quarters of a gallon daily.
+That level of production is more than enough to support a small homestead and still leaves room for projects like cheesemaking, soap, and raising bottle babies.

-But where this breed truly shines is its disposition and manageability.
-Every Oberhasli we’re keeping has been level-headed, calm, and easy to work with.
-They respect fences, tolerate handling, and adjust quickly to changes in feeding or routine.
-Axel, our senior buck, is a gentle giant, strong and thick-boned, but patient enough to let toddlers pet him even during rut.
-The does are much the same: curious but not pushy, and surprisingly patient when it comes to milking and hoof trimming.
+Where this breed truly shines, though, is in disposition and manageability.
+Every Oberhasli we’ve worked with has been level-headed, calm, and easy to handle.
+They respect fences, tolerate handling well, and adapt quickly to changes in routine.
+Axel, our senior buck, is a gentle giant, strong and thick-boned, yet patient enough to be handled calmly even during rut.
+The does are much the same.
+Curious without being pushy, and consistently cooperative when it comes to milking and hoof trimming.

 Young Oberhasli goat buck being sweet with young child